CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 {{< /expand >}}

-### Router Data Format
+### Router Statistic Format

-When you enable Router statistic telemetry, the following statistics are exported:
+When you enable layer 3 router statistic telemetry, the following statistics are exported:

 | Name | Description |
 |----- | ----------- |